Before we begin. A disclaimer.

 I decide to:

 It felt amazing.
 GitGardener made me my first dollar.
 Telemonetize taught me how to code.
 And Epilepsy Blocker got me a fantastic job.
-That was enough.
+Maybe that was enough.

 Enough of this shit.
 Let's sell to businesses.